Gauntlet173/docassemble-openlcbr/README.md

    return a DATree object which is the explanation of the result.
 7. Obtain the result of the prediction by looking at `reasons.prediction`.
 The value 'p' indicates that the outcome was predicted for the plaintiff, 'd' for the defendant, and 'a' indicates that the reasoner abstained.
+To display a user-friendly version call `prediction_word(reasons.prediction)`, but be aware that what the reasoner considers 'plaintiff' may represent 'true' in your interview, so `prediction_word` is not always appropriate.
 8. To display the reasons to the user, you must include the following in the `features` block of your interview:
 ```